matthewcrews/blog/content/blog/2020-12-07-reindeer-secret-santa-assignment-problem.md

 let receivers = reindeer |> Set.map Receiver
 ```

+## Measuring Solution Quality

-I now need to create the penalty values for assigning a reindeer to a reindeer whom they have given a gift recently.
-I will do this by using the `List.mapi` function which allows me to iterate through the list with the index value of the item.
+I now need to create the penalty values for assigning a reindeer to a reindeer whom they have given a gift to recently.
+I will do this by using the `List.mapi` function which allows me to iterate through a list while providing the index for the item you are on.
 I use a simple heuristic for calculating the penalty.

 $$\text{penalty} = \text{NumberOfPreviousRecipients}-\text{index}$$

-What this does is provide a high penatly cost for assigning a reindeer to the reindeer they just gave a gift to.
+What this does is provide a high penalty cost for assigning a reindeer to the reindeer they just given a gift to.
 From there the cost keeps going down.
 I will store the result in a `SMap2` that will be indexed by the `Giver` type in the first dimension and the `Receiver` type in the second dimension.
 I have found using simple Discriminated Unions as a powerful tool for tracking how data is indexed.

 ```fsharp
 let penalty =